zackahr/Delivery_Management_Platform/README.md

 - **Container Name**: The container running Mongo Express is named `mongo-express`.
 - **Ports**: Mongo Express is accessible on port `8081` of the host machine.
 - **Environment Variables**: Mongo Express is configured to connect to the MongoDB service (`mongodb`) using environment variables.
 Basic authentication is enabled with the username `admin` and password `password`.
-- **Depends On**: Mongo Express depends on the MongoDB service (`mongodb`), ensuring that MongoDB is started before Mongo Express.n
+- **Depends On**: Mongo Express depends on the MongoDB service (`mongodb`), ensuring that MongoDB is started before Mongo Express.

+## Nest.js Service

+- **Dockerfile**: The Nest.js application is containerized using a Dockerfile located in the `nest-mongodb` directory.
+- **Container Name**: The container running the Nest.js application is named `nest-mongodb`.
+- **Ports**: The Nest.js application is accessible on port `3000` of the host machine.
+- **Volumes**: The Nest.js application code is mounted from the `./nest-mongodb` directory to the `/app` directory inside the container.
+- **Depends On**: The Nest.js application depends on the MongoDB service (`mongodb`).

-## MongoDB and Mongo Express
+## MongoDB, Mongo Express, and Nest.js

 - **Port Usage**: MongoDB uses port `27017`, which is the default port for MongoDB connections.
 Mongo Express uses port `8081` to provide a web-based interface for managing MongoDB databases.
+The Nest.js application uses port `3000`.
 - **Purpose**: MongoDB is a NoSQL database that stores data in a flexible, JSON-like format.
 It is widely used for various types of applications, including web and mobile applications.
 Mongo Express is a lightweight administrative interface for MongoDB, allowing users to perform CRUD operations, view database statistics, and manage database users through a web browser.
+Nest.js is a framework for building efficient, scalable Node.js server-side applications.

-## Accessing MongoDB and Mongo Express
+## Accessing MongoDB, Mongo Express, and Nest.js

 - After starting the Docker containers using `docker-compose up`, MongoDB can be accessed using any MongoDB client that supports connection to `localhost:27017`.
 Mongo Express can be accessed by navigating to `http://localhost:8081` in a web browser.
 Use the username `admin` and password `password` to log in to Mongo Express.
+The Nest.js application will be accessible at `http://localhost:3000`.

 ## Note

-- Ensure that no other application is already using ports `27017` and `8081` on your host machine to avoid conflicts when running the containers.
+- Ensure that no other application is already using ports `27017`, `8081`, and `3000` on your host machine to avoid conflicts when running the containers.